What is a Managed Services Provider (MSP)

 Their role is often not simply to achieve a specific task (such as “make sure the website is available 24/7 and copes with spikes in traffic”) but also to use their experience to decide the best approach.
 Of course, a good managed services provider will work with the client to find the right balance of autonomy and instruction.

 A managed service provider doesn’t have to be an all-or-nothing proposition.
-Many businesses will use an MSP alongside in-house staff, for example to cope with capacity or concentrate on specialist areas of IT.
+Many businesses will use managed IT services alongside in-house staff, for example to cope with capacity or concentrate on specialist areas of IT.
 The best providers are well experienced with dealing with in-house staff so you won’t have to deal with administrative headaches or disputes about responsibility and decision-making.

 While many managed service providers concentrate on remote operations based around software, some can provide on-site support and oversee hardware.
 This could include designing, installing and maintaining network equipment and cabling or on-site data storage and processing.